Lameguy64/PSn00bSDK/libpsn00b/readme.txt

 	  with -O2 optimization.
 	* Functions must work flawlessly on both emulators and real hardware.
-	* Don't forget to put your user name in the readme file of the library you've made a contribution on and details of what you've added/modified.
+	* Don't forget to put your user name in the readme file of the library you've made a contribution on, and details of what you've changed in the changelog.
 	* New functions that are not originally in the official SDK must be marked as original code in both the library headers and the libn00bref document.